-Information about errors in response policy zone files, rewritten responses, and at the highest debug levels, rate-limit The start, periodic, and final notices of the rate limiting of a stream of responses are logged at info severity in this category.
+rate-limit The start, periodic, and final notices of the rate limiting of a stream of responses are logged at info severity in this category.
 These messages include a hash value of the domain name of the response and the name itself, except when there is insufficient memory to record the name for the final notice The final notice is normally delayed until about one minute after rate limit stops.
 A lack of memory can hurry the final notice, in which case it starts with an asterisk ().
 Various internal events are logged at debug 1 level and higher.
-Rate limiting of individual requests is logged in the query-errors category.
+Rate limiting of individual requests is logged in the query-errors category. cname Logs nameservers that are skipped due to them being a CNAME rather than A / AAAA records.